top of page

 Portrait.jpg

 I'm fascinated by the way a place can stay within you; the memory of it.
 My process begins with connecting spiritually to the landscape.
 I think about the mood and why I'm drawn to the scene.
 I want my work to hold the emotion and feeling of nature.
-Often, I will incorporate into my painting’s natural materials from the earth to connect further to nature.
-The colors and tones of the work hold the mood of the landscape captured in each season and help tell the story of the transitions of an ever-changing landscape.
-I want to bring an awareness and understanding to the importance of protecting our forests and wetlands and the delicate balance of these sacred places.
+Often, I incorporate into my painting’s natural materials from the earth to connect further to the landscape.

 -Dana Berardinis